austinzhang1018/personal-site/_posts/misc-projects/2017-08-14-uchicago-essay-prompt.md

 So once I finished writing the program, I ran it (runtime is < 1sec) and found that in total, with all the majors/concentrations/etc. listed on U Chicago's site, there are 663 different possible things you could write your topic on.
 This was actually a lot more than I expected, but keep in mind that the majority of these different possibilities are nonsensical.

 As a closing note, although this program finds all the possible English permutations of the words in the U Chicago majors, it doesn't consider "punny" words to be real words (ex.
 Pundamentals).
 So we are assuredly missing out on a section of the possible prompts.

+You can view the source code along with a list of possible essay words [here](https://github.com/austinzhang1018/U-Chicago-Prompt-Generator).